coiled/coiled-datasets/README.md

 Some open source datasets are also messy, so you need to clean the data before performing your analysis.
 Suppose you'd like to try out a new machine learning model on a large dataset.
 You may not want to perform hours cleaning up the data if your end goal is to experiment with some models.

+## Localhost datasets

+This repo also has scripts for you to create example datasets on your local machine.

+See the `create-scripts` directory.

+For example, you can run `python create-scripts/timeseries.py` to create some of the timeseries datasets on your local machine.
+They'll be written in the `~/data` directory.